AP men's college basketball Top 25 poll breakdown

-North Carolina fell the furthest (eight spots), followed by the Cyclones (seven), Commodores (five) and Louisville and Georgia (three each).
-Tennessee, Utah State and Seton Hall dropped out, and were replaced by Kansas, Saint Louis and the RedHawks.
+After the Boilermakers' eight-spot drop, the biggest fallers include Alabama (six spots); Houston and Clemson (four spots each); and Virginia, Vanderbilt and Florida (three spots each).
+Georgia drops out of the poll to make way for St. John's, at No. 25.

-Clemson saw the biggest rise in the rankings (four spots), with Texas Tech and Florida each rising three spots.
+Outside of the Cornhuskers, the biggest risers include North Carolina (six spots); Kansas and Arkansas (five spots each); and Michigan State, Louisville and Saint Louis (three spots each).

-Let's take a look at the full Week 11 rankings, and what's next for each team.
+Below are the full top-25 rankings, including what's next for each team this week.

 All times Eastern.
 All stats courtesy of ESPN Research unless otherwise noted.